Creating a Website from Scratch

 - Netlify for hosting my website

 If you want your website to appear in search engines, such as Google Search, Google has this article to help you get started.
-Just be prepared the process won't be instantaneous.
+Just be prepared that the process won't be instantaneous.
 You may need to do lots of work on your website.